dnshio/dnshio.github.io/_posts/2016-09-22-phpspec-is-a-bloody-nightmare.md

   Do you want me to create Some\Bullshit for you?
 [Y/n]
 {% endhighlight %}

 You take `Y`, and spec gives you your new file and you are ready to write some code.
-The thought creeps to your mind that I could have just done the same thing with your IDE with 3 clicks and you don't have to keep chatting to a terminal.
+At this point, I know the IDE warriors are up on my case pointing out that one could achieve the same with 3 clicks and you don't have to keep chatting to a terminal.
 You are correct.
 But that's not where Spec saves you.
-Now is the time Spec REAAAALY start to give you bacon.
-You start mocking the shit out of your object immediately, winning from the get go:
+PhpSpec gives you the ability to focus on TDD, writing your subject and mocking the behaviour of its dependencies right from the start.

+For example, you can just scaffold out `CrunkJuiceFactory` object just like your `Bullshit` object.
+And then you can mock return values of methods in `CrunkJuiceFactory` so that you can just focus on writing the actual behaviour of `Bullshit`:

 {% highlight php %}